iafonov/iafonov.github.com/blog/pragmatic-infrastructure-testing-with-cucumber.markdown

 The only way that I've found was to figure out something myself.
 Here is the list of things that I wanted to get from my testing tool:

-* It should be simple and straightforward (Extremely important point for me)
+* It should be simple and straightforward - extremely important point for me
 * I'm big fan of cucumber - so I want to write tests using it
 * It should be a good regression testing tool - I want to know when I'll unintentionally break something
-* Maybe I'd want to use it to develop infrastructure in test first manner
+* Maybe I'd want to use it to develop infrastructure in test first manner - it is debatable thing, but why not?
 * I don't want to have a separate tool - I want it to be seamlessly integrated into existing chef infrastructure

 ## The solution

 After thinking about it for several days I decided that it is time to do something.
 It took several hours to build a simple tool that completely satisfied me.
 This tool is a chef cookbook that does two main things: it copies test suite to a target node and sets chef handler that fires after `chef-client` run and executes this test suite.

 Such approach is perfect for regression testing and acceptance tests.
+After each `chef-client` run I could be sure that all systems working and I haven't broken the system.

 This thing is open sourced and you can find it on github - [https://github.com/iafonov/simple_cuke](https://github.com/iafonov/simple_cuke)